 What is the RCIA Process?

 RCIA is a process structured around movements of inquiry, celebration, class sessions, discernment, prayer, commitment and finally the celebration of the Sacraments of Initiation: Baptism, Confirmation and the Eucharist.

 Becoming a Catholic is a journey.
 A person enters the life of the Church through periods of study, faith sharing, scripture reflection, and rites.
-The usual culmination of this process is held during the Easter Vigil.
+The usual culmination of the RCIA process is held during the Easter Vigil.
 RCIA is just the beginning of a lifelong journey of faith.

 Who Should Consider the RCIA Process?

 - Have never been baptized;

 - Have been baptized in another Christian denomination and wish to convert to Catholicism

 - Were baptized Catholic as infants, but who have not had religious formation in the Catholic faith;

 - Were baptized Catholic as infants, but who have not celebrated the Sacraments of Confirmation and Communion.